nicklockwood/layout/README.md

 Color constants are available to use in any expression (although they probably aren't much use outside of a color expression).

-You can also define a custom colors using extension on `UIColor`, and Layout will detect it automatically:
+You can also define a custom colors using an extension on `UIColor`, and Layout will detect it automatically:

 ```swift
 extension UIColor {